-At the very least, Carnival managed to gain a 2nd ship at a lesser price as a result of Greek Line's refusal to enter a joint operation of the two near sister ships.
+At the very least, Carnival managed to gain a 2nd ship at a lesser price as a result of the Greek Line's refusal to enter a joint operation of the two near-sister ships.
 With the purchase completed by December 1975, the announcement came that the new addition to the fleet would be named CARNIVALE.
-From Greece to Miami, to Newport News dry docking for repairs, cleaning, and livery change, the new ship was ready to enter service with the conclusion from the public being positive.For the next year, the former "Empresses" were together again, albeit sailing under different company flags, but proving so popular on the “fun ship” formula that the two set occupancy records beyond the range of 100%.
-In reality, they went from being mild successes under the changing conditions of travel that the Canadian Pacific experienced, to proving so popular as full-time cruise ships that paid for themselves shortly after their introductions.
+From Greece to Miami, to Newport News dry docking for repairs, cleaning, and livery change, the new ship was ready to enter service, with the conclusion from the public being positive.For the next year, the former "Empresses" were together again, albeit sailing under different company flags, but proving so popular on the "fun ship" formula that the two set occupancy records beyond the range of 100%.
+In reality, they went from being mild successes under the changing conditions of travel that the Canadian Pacific experienced to proving so popular as full-time cruise ships that paid for themselves shortly after their introductions.
 In fact, Arison had enough capital that he began searching for a third ship in which to extend the fun ship fleet.The liners employed under the Union Castle and its venture with Safmarine contained vast cargo holds.
-These British built ships employed in the UK to South America run were able to weather the rising fuel prices and competition from the airlines a bit longer than most of the numerous lines of the 1960s and 70s.
+These British-built ships employed in the UK to South America could weather the rising fuel prices and competition from the airlines a bit longer than most of the numerous lines of the 1960s and 70s.
 Containerization would ultimately put them under as their larger-than-normal cargo holds became a primary means of income rather than purely passenger loads.
 By 1976, all ships in their fleet were out of work, but one in particular, the former TRANSVAAL CASTLE ( renamed S.A.
 VAAL in 1966), found new life as the third addition to the Carnival fleet with the name FESTIVALE.